mikecormier/neoseq-seqcover-nf/README.md

 The ability to add a background to the report allows for improved coverage QC.
 One can eliminate potential systematic or biological errors or identify areas of interest when comparing a background of sample to a current case.
 This workflow allows different background parameters to fit the needs of the user.
-At least 4 samples that are different then that active case samples are needed in order to create a background.
+At least 4 samples that are **different** then that active case samples are needed in order to create a background.
+**You should not use the active case samples to create the background**.
 The more samples you have to create the background the more accurate it will be.

 > **_NOTE:_** The background samples should have been prepared and sequenced the same way as the activate case samples were.
 That is, you want to use a background of samples that have had the same library prep, capture kit, sequencing protocol, and even the same sequencer and type of sequence flow cells.